esper-io/console_docs/docs/provisioning-methods/imei-provisioning.md

 ![alt text](./images/AFW-image/7-emailphone.png)

-Step 8: You will need to give permission to install the Esper agent on your device to begin the enrollment process.
+Step 8: You will need to give permission to install the Esper Agent on your device to begin the enrollment process.
 Select **INSTALL**.

 ![alt text](./images/AFW-image/8-DeviceInstall.png)

-Step 9: The Esper agent will be downloaded to your device.
+Step 9: The Esper Agent will be downloaded to your device.
 Please be patient.

 ![alt text](./images/AFW-image/9-EsperAgent.png)